paradedb/paradedb/README.md

 ## Deploying ParadeDB

 ParadeDB and its extensions, `pg_analytics` and `pg_search`, are available as commercial software for installation on self-hosted Postgres deployment, and via Docker and Kubernetes as standalone images.
-For more information, including enterprise features and support, please [contact us by email](mailto:sales@paradedb.com) or [fill out our contact form](https://paradedb.typeform.com/to/jHkLmIzx).
+For more information, including enterprise features and support, please [contact us by email](mailto:sales@paradedb.com).

 ### Extensions